George Adjei Osekre

 George Adjei Osekre (born 1934) was a Ghanaian lawyer and politician.
 He was a barrister-at-law, a member of parliament for the Kpeshie constituency during the second republic and Ghana's ambassador to Egypt from 1980 to 1981.
-He was a former Executive Chairman of the Accra Hearts of Oak S.C.
+He was Executive Chairman of Accra Hearts of Oak S.C. from 1971 to 1975.

 Early life and education

 George was born on 26 February 1934 in Accra, Greater Accra Region, Ghana (then Gold Coast).

 He had his early education at Accra Bishop's Boys School.
 He continued at the Accra Academy where he received his Cambridge School Certificate in 1953.
 He entered the University of Ghana in 1960, where received his Bachelor of Laws degree in 1966.
 He was called to the bar that same year.

 Career and politics

 After his tertiary education, Osekre was posted to the Lands Department as State Attorney.
 He remained State Attorney prior to entering politics.

 In 1969, at the inception of the second republic he contested for the Kpeshie seat and was elected to represent the Kpeshie constituency in parliament on the ticket of the National Alliance of Liberals.
 He contested with Peter Ala Adjetey then of the United Nationalist Party and E. M. A. Ablorh of the Progress Party.
 While in parliament, he was appointed shadow minister for transport and communications.
 He worked in these capacities until 1972 when the Busia government was overthrown.

 He resumed private practice after the coup at Osekre and Ofei Company, a law firm he founded with his National Alliance of Liberals colleague at parliament; Jonathan Tetteh Ofei on 11 February 1971.

 In 1980 he was appointed Ghana's ambassador to Egypt.
 He served in this capacity until 1981 when the Limann government was overthrown.